 If refriderant without added oil is being used, the oil should be added first to make sure it circulates through the system and mixes with the refriderant before the system is activated.
-A good way to do this is to use the fill hose on the gauge set, completely fill the hose with oil (a syringe works best) and and then connect the refriderant.
+A quick way to do this if you do not have a professional refriderant machine is to use the fill hose on the gauge set, completely fill the hose with oil (a syringe works best) and and then connect the refriderant.
 Bleed off any air at the gauge valve until oil comes out, and then the system will suck in the oil first when the gauge valves are opened, with the refridgerant directly behind it.
-As long as care is used to bleed off air from the hose, this method works well.
+As long as care is used to bleed off ALL air from the hose and gauge manifold, this method works well.

 Things to watch out for: When adding refridgerant to a live system, never add to the high pressure side.
 If raw liquid gets into the compressor instead of gas, the compressor will be damaged because liquid cannot be compressed.

 When measuring a live system with a gauge set, never open the valve to the high side between the gauges.
 This will create a second pathway for high pressure from the compressor, and unbalance the system.
 Parts could be damaged or destroyed if the pressure is too high in areas where it was not intended to be so.